WeWork opens new sites at breakneck speed despite cash-burn concerns

 WeWork owner, The We Company, said in the IPO document that it has mitigated expenses by refining its design and construction processes, which included investments in new technology to help WeWork quickly and efficiently develop a workspace.
 The new technology wasn’t defined and the company declined to comment.

-Reporting by Herbert Lash; Additional reporting by Carrie Monahan in New York; Editing by Martin Howell and Daniel Wallis
+Reporting by Herbert Lash; Additional reporting by Joshua Franklin in New York; Editing by Martin Howell and Daniel Wallis